SAS-DHRH/covid-rumours-dashboard/README.md

 ## Reproduction steps

 The following describes the steps to reproduce the way in which we set up and run the Dashboard.
+We used MacBook Pro (Big Sur, Monterey), and Raspberry Pi 4 running Pi OS (Buster, Bullseye) and Ubuntu (20.04 LTS).

 1. Install [Pyenv](https://github.com/pyenv/pyenv), following [the installation instructions](https://github.com/pyenv/pyenv#installation) as appropriate, and [set up shell environment for Pyenv](https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv).